Assets Exempt from Creditors in Florida

 - Homestead (up to 1/2 acre in a city and 160 acres in the county)

-Florida garnishment exemptions may include the wages and earnings of someone who is head-of-household.
-Section 222.11 of Florida Law states that garnishment exemptions over earnings include, wages, salary, commissions, and bonuses.
-A “head of household” is someone who provides the primary financial support for a family dependent.
-A dependent includes children or parents.
+A head of household is someone who provides the primary financial support for a family dependent.
+Dependents include children or parents.
 The dependent may live in a separate residence and may even earn part of their own support.